 Brilliant hues encapsulate every visible thing between the dashboard and the edges of the windshield.
 Emerald-colored pine needles adorn the brown branches that reach out toward the towering pinnacles, as the nearby rocks make friends with the creeping mosses sprawling across them.
 Even the pavement seems to come to life as the weathered yellow lines shake hands with the mountains on the horizon and make way for native soils along the shoulders.

 Just over half a mile of trekking through the park brings you from the Moses Spring Trail, onto the Bear Gulch Cave Trail, and up the stairs of the Rim Trail, where Bear Gulch Reservoir stretches up out of the rocks.
 Because of the stacked rock walls, it’s impossible to see any indication of the water’s presence before ascending the final steps, but an entire landscape pops out in an awe-inspiring moment as the rocks give way to the vistas.
 And so, there’s not much need to say that you’d been on one of the best hikes in all of California.

-Suddenly the world seems softer, as if the presence of water hushes the minds of those passing by and reminds us all that things are going to be okay.
+Suddenly the world seems softer as if the presence of water hushes the minds of those passing by and reminds us all that things are going to be okay.
 Though the water is relatively stagnant, the breeze blowing through the valley of rocks creates a rippling on the water’s surface that appears to be a man-made texture instead of a natural occurrence—but human hands had no part in creating these volcanic outcroppings, lush hillsides, or gentle water movements.

 While the relaxing environment lends itself to hours of reflection, the day has passed by so quickly that it is nearly time to scour for a campsite for the night.
 Returning from one of the best hikes in Pinnacles National Park feels bittersweet, and though it’s clear that the park lies in very close proximity to the campgrounds, it doesn’t feel right to leave so soon.

-With so much excitement fueling the day’s activities, a deep exhaustion takes hold earlier than expected.
+With so much excitement fueling the day’s activities, deep exhaustion takes hold earlier than expected.
 Though there are many things to do in Pinnacles National Park and a lot left on the agenda, nothing sounds better than taking it easy at the campsite tonight and preparing for tomorrow’s full day.

 Sleeping in a new place always presents more challenges than it should.
 Between the chatter of campers at nearby sites, the sounds of unusual animals, and the rigidity of the ground, falling — and staying — asleep is the most difficult hurdle thus far.
 If it weren’t for calling it an early night, there may be no way to power through the activities to come.

 After a quick bite of oatmeal, a bit of packing, and a warm cup of coffee, it’s time to start the day.
 We clean up the campsite and shove everything back into the trunk so our day can really begin.
-The short drive back to the trailheads feels so familiar now, as if it’s the only road we’ve ever traveled down.
+The short drive back to the trailheads feels so familiar now as if it’s the only road we’ve ever traveled down.
 Yet a sort of excitement and mystery remains scattered through the branches along the side of the pavement.

 The last half mile of the drive leaves behind the familiar places of yesterday and replaces them with the promise of new experiences.
 Parking in the Old Pinnacles Trailhead lot at the end of the roadway proves to be easier than imagined, and in just a few paces, we find ourselves on the trail.